fulmicoton/fulmicoton.github.io/_posts/2018-02-23-commoncrawl.markdown

 I then started indexing these shards sequentially.
 For each shard, after having indexed all documents, I force-merge all of the segments into a single very large segment.

 I'm not gonna lie to you.
-I haven't indexed Common-Crawl entirely.
+I haven't indexed Common-Crawl entirely yet.
 I only bought one 4TB hard disk, and indexed 21 shards (26%).
 Indexing is in a iatus at this point, because I have been quite busy recently (see the personal news below).
 Shards are independent : the feasibility of indexing Common-Crawl entirely on one machine is proven at this point.
 Finishing the job is only a matter of throwing time and money.

 # Resuming